guitcastro/dayrl_tracker/packages/bloc_analytics/Readme.md

 # Flutter Bloc Analytics

 Use multiple analytics and other trackers in your Application easily

-## Supported trackers:
+## Supported trackers

 * Firebase